cadolphs/google_photo_emailer/README.md

 encapsulated in the python module.

 Let's go with the "grow evolutionary seeds" approach.
 The article (James Shore on Testing w/o Mocks) describes that this is the way to avoid the usual approach of outside-in testing that requires mocks.

+So.
+The first seed, hardcoding the infrastructure, would just be something that returns my credentials.
+Done that.
+Next, we need to implement a barbones Infastructure Wrapper for the one infrastructure value we hardcoded.
+We test-drive it with narrow integration tests and code just enough to provide one real result.
+No need to make it robust or reliable.

+In my case then I could use the stored credentials / refresh path.
+It's not robust or reliable because, if things are expired or don't work out, I'd have to do the browser flow.
+But it's _something_.

+So.
+We need to _test-drive_ the _Infrastructure Wrapper_ with _Narrow Integration Tests_.
+Let's go.